 To register with the service when you arrive, you must provide evidence of your disability.
 A letter or email listing your exam accommodations is not sufficient, so plan ahead a take a copy of your evidence of disability with you.

-If you do not have evidence of disability documentation, download a form that can be completed and signed by the relevant consultant or specialist here.
+If you do not have evidence of disability documentation, download a form that can be completed and signed by the relevant professional practitioner or specialist here.

 Bring your Evidence of Disability documentation or form into the Disability Support Service and we will arrange for you to meet with one of our team for a needs assessment.

 Please note that the exam accommodations you receive here may differ from those you receive in your home country.